 What causes it?

-Doctors aren't sure what causes it.
-But your baby may be more likely to have a cleft palate if you:
+Doctors aren't sure what all of the causes are.
+But your baby may be more likely to have a cleft palate if:

 It's important to take good care of yourself before and during your pregnancy so that your baby will be as healthy as possible.

-If someone in your family was born with a cleft palate, you may want to think about genetic counseling.
+If either birth parent has a family history of cleft palate, you may want to think about genetic counseling.
 It can help you understand your chances of having a child with a cleft palate.

 What are the symptoms?